 You do have to create an account to download designs to your library.

 The link above will take you to just her freebies page, so you’ll have to scroll to find the Halloween designs.
-There’s a really cute trick-or-treat one that I’m considering stitching on little bags for my daughters this year!
+There’s a cute trick-or-treat one I’m considering stitching on little bags for my daughters this year!